 Independence is critical to performing the duties of a director, as it ensures freedom of analysis, judgment, decision-making and action.
-All Total directors agree to remain independent and resist any attempt to influence them.
-They also agree to comply with the Boards' rules of procedure and in particular to notify the Chairman of the Board of Directors and the Lead Independent Director of any personal or potential conflict of interest that may arise with the Company or any other company in the Group.
+All Total directors agree to remain independent.
+They also agree to comply with the Boards of Directors' rules of procedure and in particular to notify the Chairman of the Board of Directors and the Lead Independent Director of any personal or potential conflict of interest that may arise with the Company or any other company in the Group.

 The Board of Directors uses the criteria set out in the AFEP-MEDEF Corporate Governance Code of Listed Corporations to assess independence.
 The Board considers directors independent if they "have no relationship of any kind whatsoever with the corporation, its group or the management of either that is such as to color [their] judgment."
-Currently, 80% of the Board could be considered to be independent, superior to the recommendation of at least 50% in the AFEP-MEDEF Code.
+Currently, 80%* of the Board could be considered to be independent, superior to the recommendation (in the AFEP-MEDEF Code of at least 50% in widely-held companies with no controlling shareholders).